Orbit (gum): History

 The Orbit name in chewing gums dates back to the early 20th century.
 It was made as Orbit Listerated Gum, by the Common Sense Co. (later known as Listerated Gum Corp.).
 The Orbit trademark went to Wrigley when it bought Listerated Gum Corp in 1925.

-Wregley marketed an Orbit gum in 1940s in the United States as a replacement brand by Wrigley due to rationing of gum-making ingredients in World War II.
+Wrigley marketed an Orbit gum in 1940s in the United States as a replacement brand by Wrigley due to rationing of gum-making ingredients in World War II.
 The brand was discontinued after the war ended, when Wrigley's three established gum brands, Juicy Fruit, Wrigley's Spearmint and Doublemint, returned to the US market.

 The Orbit brand was reintroduced 30 years later in 1976, when it was introduced in Germany, Switzerland and The Netherlands.
 This marked the first time that a sugar-free gum was marketed under the Wrigley name.
 The brand was later introduced in many other countries around the world.
-In the US, Orbit launched in 1977 but ran intro trouble because of its xylitol sweetener.
+In the US, Orbit launched in 1977 but ran into trouble because of its xylitol sweetener.
 In 1984, Wrigley launched Extra which contained the aspartame sweetener.

-In Australia, Orbit was discontinued in 1989 two years after Extra launched.
+In Australia, Orbit was discontinued in 1989, two years after Extra launched.

 The Orbit gum was relaunched in the US in 2001.